LearningRegistry/LearningRegistry/docs/spec/General_Matter/index.rst

 - **Services** **and** **APIs**: The APIs used to publish and consume data and those used to operate the network.
   The APIs are designed to abstract the logical behaviors of the Learning Registry from any particular implementation tools.

-- :changes:`▲ **General Requirements:** Common behaviors and attributes that apply to all data models and behaviors.`
+- **General Requirements:** Common behaviors and attributes that apply to all data models and behaviors.

-- :changes:`▲ **Identity and Trust:** Models of trust, authentication, authorization, identity and security.
+- **Identity and Trust:** Models of trust, authentication, authorization, identity and security.
-  These models are applied to all data models and operations.`
+  These models are applied to all data models and operations.

 - **Operations**: Operational procedures that apply to any implementation.